 Every year, the Brighter Futures team runs a three-day family camp.
 The adventure aims to deliver a culturally-rich range of experiences for the whole family to enjoy.
 The families taking part get the chance to develop friendships, while sharing parenting skills and strategies.

-During the school holidays, the Brighter Futures team offers vacation care programs for children between the ages of five and sixteen.
+During the school holidays, the Brighter Futures team offers vacation care programs for children between the ages of five and seventeen.
 Designed to support children’s learning during the school break, the program gives kids the chance to develop supportive relationships with their peers, while having fun.

 The Brighter Futures team hosts an annual Christmas party and all Brighter Futures families are invited to attend.